TheOdinProject/curriculum/rails_programming/rails_basics/importmap.md

 Pinning "object-assign" to vendor/object-assign.js via download from https://ga.jspm.io/npm:object-assign@4.1.1/index.js
 ~~~

-This will produce pins in your `config/importmap.rb` like so:
+This will produce pins in your `config/importmap.rb` like so

 ~~~ruby
 pin "react" # https://ga.jspm.io/npm:react@17.0.2/index.js
 pin "object-assign" # https://ga.jspm.io/npm:object-assign@4.1.1/index.js
 ~~~

-If you want to remove a downloaded pin you can pass `--download` to the `unpin` command:
+If you want to remove a downloaded pin you can pass `--download` to the `unpin` command

 ~~~bash
 ./bin/importmap unpin react --download